 On January 5, 2016, three co-operation agreements were signed between the Macau SAR government, Zhuhai and the Mainland to cover issues related to transportation, traffic, water resources, maritime development and maritime management.

-Under the new law, the land parcel connection the Gongbei checkpoint and Zhuhai falls under local authorities, as well as part of Canal dos Patos, a waterway separating the Mainland from the north of Macau.
+Under the new law, the land parcel connecting the Gongbei checkpoint and Zhuhai falls under local authorities, as well as part of Canal dos Patos, a waterway separating the Mainland from the north of Macau.

 The administrative maritime region stretches from the waterway from the west Macau’s inner harbour, along the coasts of Taipa and Coloane before turning eastwards to cover a large portion of the sea.